 In this study, it is highly unlikely that the subjects were pro-littering.
 In each instance they went along with the perceived social norm.
 When others had littered, the subjects were more likely to follow suit, as littering was perceived to be the social norm.

 A similar study was conducted on towel reuse in hotels .
 36 % of guests staying in a hotel room with a towel hanger stating with the environmental benefits of towel reuse reused their towels.
 Switching the message to ’75 % of guest’s reuse their towels’ led to an increase in towel reuse, with 44 % of guests choosing to reuse their towels.

 By giving the perception that towel reuse was a social norm amongst guests, occupants of the hotel room were more likely to copy the behavior, despite the majority of guests not actually reusing their towels.

 In the same study, towel reuse could be increased further, by making the message relate more directly to the guests in the hotel room.
 If the message was altered again, to ’75 % of guests who stayed in this room reused their towels’ the number of guests reusing towels increased again, to 49.1 %.
 The more explicit the norm, the more we are likely to follow it.

 However, here we run into a chicken and egg type problem.
-If green behaviour is the social norm, consumers are likely to behave in an environmentally responsible manner.
-But, to establish green behaviour as a social norm, consumers must behave in an environmentally responsible manner to begin with.
+If green behavior is the social norm, consumers are likely to behave in an environmentally responsible manner.
+But, to establish green behavior as a social norm, consumers must behave in an environmentally responsible manner to begin with.

-Whilst social norms provide a medium to maintain green behaviour, we still have to get consumers to exhibit green behaviour in the first place.
-So how do we influence enough consumers on an individual level to establish green behaviour as a social norm?
+Whilst social norms provide a medium to maintain green behavior, we still have to get consumers to exhibit green behavior in the first place.
+So how do we influence enough consumers on an individual level to establish green behavior as a social norm?